Capital is debit or credit?

 An account is said to be personal when it is related to firms, companies, individuals, etc. Capital is a liability for the firm/company/business because it is obliged to repay its owner, hence, it is a personal account.
 A personal account is recorded on the balance sheet of the organization.

-As per the golden rules of accounting (for personal accounts), capital is credited.
-In other words, the giver of the benefit (owner) is a liability to the one who receives it (organization).
+As per the golden rules of accounting (for personal accounts), capital is credited since the company needs to pay it back.

 Example